What is the UK inflation rate 2024? Latest CPI explained - impact on interest rate, cost of living & mortgages

 Visit Shots! now

-The UK inflation has almost dropped to the Bank of England’s 2% target, the latest Consumer Prices Index (CPI) has shown.
+UK inflation has dropped to the Bank of England’s 2% target, the latest Consumer Prices Index (CPI) has shown.

-The annual rate of price rises fell to 2.3%, the lowest level since September 2021, however this was still slightly higher than economists expected.
-Financial markets pushed back expectations for immediate interest rate cuts after the figures, amid concerns over persistence in services inflation.
-However, there is hope the base rate may come down later in the summer.
+The annual rate of price rises fell to 2% for the month of May, the lowest level in almost three years.
+However, financial markets pushed back expectations for immediate interest rate cuts after the figures, amid concerns over persistent services inflation.
+There is hope the base rate may come down later in the summer.

 What does inflation mean?